itsvetkov1/Sentient-Inbox/memory-bank/systemPatterns.md

 ### Factory Pattern
 - Used for analyzer creation (LlamaAnalyzer and DeepseekAnalyzer)
-- Configurable analyzer selection based on email type
+- Configurable analyzer selection based on analysis stage

 ### Strategy Pattern
-- Implemented in email processing
+- Implemented in email processing and response generation
-- Flexible meeting detection strategies
+- Flexible analysis strategies for different email types
-- Configurable response generation
+- Configurable response templates

 ### Observer Pattern
 - Email monitoring system
 - Event-driven processing
 - Asynchronous operations

-### Factory Pattern
-- Client initialization
-- Configuration management
-- Resource creation
+### Chain of Responsibility
+- Three-stage analysis pipeline
+- Each stage can process or pass to the next

 ## Component Relationships